samarth12/User-Input-Classifier/README.md

 RUN
 ---
 Run the model using RUN_MODEL.py

-Change the user_input variable to test the model for custom inputs.
+Input the string while running the python file, eg, python RUN_MODEL.py 'Is earth flat?'